 That said, you can still purchase the other, better Audible Originals with credits.
 They also occasionally will have offers to let you purchase more credits (usually 3 at a time) for around $10-12 per credit, which is a pretty good deal.

 **The Scribd policy is weird in that it says it’s Unlimited, but in the fine print it says that it can limit it.
 Based on what other users have experienced, in practice it sounds like they will throttle the downloads for most books.
-It seems like it comes out to 2 audiobook downloads for most books (popular titles, anything from big publishers, romance novels, comics, etc.), and then it’s unlimited for the other random titles (mostly public domain stuff).
+For many users, it won’t be an issue, but if you listen to a ton of audiobooks, it seems like it comes out to 2 audiobook downloads for most books (popular titles, anything from big publishers, romance novels, comics, etc.), and then it’s unlimited for the other random titles (mostly public domain stuff).

 The Scores?
 For pricing, Audible gets a 8, Libro.fm gets an 5 and Scribd gets a 10.
 Scribd is cheaper, so it gets points for it (but as a warning, there is a lack of transparency which is annoying).